Core Isolation is a security feature of Windows 10 and Windows 11 that can help to prevent cyber attacks on your computer.

 Core Isolation Memory Integrity Might Not Be Available On Your PC

 You may find that core isolation memory integrity doesn’t enable on your computer.
-In order to take advantage of the security benefits of Core Isolation, you need to have virtualization enabled on your computer motherboard.
+In order to take advantage of the security benefits of Core Isolation, you need to have virtualisation enabled on your computer motherboard.
 Without virtualisation, it just won’t work.
 How To Enable Virtualisation On A PC.

 On Windows 11 core isolation should be enabled by default and you can disable it whenever you need to simply by clicking on the toggle switch.